 Higher energy bills can sometimes seem to come out of nowhere.
 But there's often a good explanation.
-Here are some common causes to consider.
+Here are some common causes:

 The biggest factor in your energy bill is heating or cooling.
 Unusually high or low temperatures may substantially increase energy use.
 Reduce the effects of extreme weather by: